António de Medeiros e Almeida: Automobiles

 In 1921 Medeiros e Almeida bought, along with a friend, his first car, a Morris Cowley.
 Passionate about cars, he participated in automobile races, namely in the circuit of Rampa da Pimenteira.

 António Medeiros e Almeida decided early on to invest in the import of automobiles, an activity that was still in its beginnings in Portugal.
 He established contact with the English manufacturer William Morris (1877 - 1963), whom he asked for the consignation of the first cars.
 Having appreciated the young entrepreneur's pledge of his word as a guarantee, Lord Nuffield gave him a vote of confidence and he became, from 1923 onwards, the importer of Morris, Mg, Wolseley e Riley for Portugal, opening a stand - A.M.
 Almeida Lda. - in rua da Escola Politécnica 39-39A, in Lisbon to sell the cars.
 In 1926 he became the Morris exclusive importer for Portugal.

 Initially, the business did not go exactly as the businessman had hoped.
 English cars did not drive well on Portugal's cobblestone roads.
 An alteration in the cars’ suspension in 1932, with the arrival of the Morris Ten model, led sales to soar and the business to prosper.

 To provide after-sales assistance, he opened a Morris service station at Conde Barão garage and a parts and accessories store in the nearby area.

 In 1955, A.M.
 Almeida was dissolved having been replaced by another firm with the same name, extended, now to other partners and intending to import other car brands beyond the Morris group.
 In this new company, António Medeiros e Almeida was no longer the figurehead, remaining, however, linked to this business: “…in 1955 I sold my fraction in the firm A.M.
-Almeida created by me, and I can say that the automobile business was the indicator and promoter of what is today the Medeiros e Almeida Foundation.”Later, in 1962, he was one of those responsible for the creation of the Citröen car factory, in Mangualde, of which he became chairman of the board of directors.
+Almeida created by me, and I can say that the automobile business was the indicator and promoter of what is today the Medeiros e Almeida Foundation.”Later, in 1962, he was one of those responsible for the creation of the Citroën car factory, in Mangualde, of which he became chairman of the board of directors.